-In plumbing and piping, a nipple is a fitting consisting of a short piece of pipe, usually provided with a male pipe thread at each end, for connecting two other fittings or valves.
+In plumbing and piping, a nipple consists of a short piece of pipe, usually provided with a male pipe thread at each end, for connecting two other fittings or valves.

-The length of the nipple is usually specified by the overall length with threads.
-A "close nipple" has virtually no unthreaded area so; when screwed tightly between two female fittings, very little of the nipple remains exposed.
-A close nipple can only be unscrewed by gripping one threaded end with a strap wrench or by using a specialty tool known as a nipple wrench (or an internal pipe wrench) which grips the inside of the pipe, leaving the threads undamaged.
+The overall length of threads usually specifies the length of the nipple.
+A "close nipple" has virtually no unthreaded area; when screwed tightly between two female fittings, very little of the nipple remains exposed.
+A close nipple can only be unscrewed by gripping one threaded end with a strap wrench or using a specialty tool known as a nipple wrench (or an internal pipe wrench) which grips the inside of the pipe, leaving the threads undamaged.
 When the ends are of two different sizes, it is called a reducer (or reducing nipple).

 Title: What is a close nipple?